aluxh/pen-my-notes/docs/notes/ipython.md

-# Notes from Udacity DEND for PostgreSQL
+# IPython Magic Commands in Juypter notebooks

+The following are notes taken while taking the Course - Data Engineering NanoDegree.

-## Using Jyupter Notebook to run SQL
+## Using IPython Magic commands to run SQL directly in Juypter notebooks

-- You can use ipython-sql library.
-And, load it into the Jyupter notebook using `%load_ext sql`.
+- Using `ipython-sql` library, and execute `%load_ext sql` to load the library in Juypter notebook.
-- To execute SQL queries, you write on of the following at the top of your cell.
+- Using the following style at the top of each code cell to execute SQL queries:
-        - `%sql`:
-                - For a one-liner SQL query
-                - You can access a python variable using `$`
+  - `%sql`: This is for executing one-liner SQL query.
+And, you can access a python variable using `$`.
-        - `%%SQL`:
-                - For a multi-line SQL query
-                - You can **NOT** access a python variable using `$`
+  - `%%sql`: This is for executing multi-line SQL queries.
+But, you cannot access a python variable using `$`

-- Running a connection like: `postgresql://postgres:postgres@db:5432/pagila` to connect to the database.
+- Running a connection like: `%sql postgresql://postgres:postgres@db:5432/pagila` to connect to the database.

-## Creating a database and fill it with data
+## Using `!` to run commandline in Juypter notebooks

-- Adding `!` at the beginning at the Jyupter cell runs a command in shell.
-For example, we're not running python code but we are running the `createdb` and `psql` postgresql command-line utilities.
+- Add `!` at the beginning of the Juypter cell to run a commandline in shell.
+The following examples demonstrate how to run postgresql command-line utilities `createdb` and `psql`.

-- An example:
+Note: Postgres version of Pagila database can be found [here](https://github.com/devrimgunduz/pagila)

 ```Python
 !PGPASSWORD=student createdb -h 127.0.0.1 -U student pagila